Just Married? How to Change Your Name on Financial Accounts

 - Gather documents: Before getting married, you applied for a marriage license.
 The license should have been mailed to you or given to you and the witnesses who signed the license (usually at the wedding).
 Once signed, the marriage license is mailed back to the county clerk’s office, and you should receive an official copy of your marriage certificate within one week.

-- Notify Social Security: Once you have an official copy of your marriage certificate, update your Social Security with your new name.
+- Notify Social Security: Once you have an official copy of your marriage certificate, update your Social Security card with your new name.
 Your Social Security Number (SSN) will stay the same—only your last name changes.
 To complete this step, fill out Form SS-5, which can be returned by mail or in person at your local Social Security office.
 Your new Social Security card will be mailed to you within ten business days.

 - Update your driver’s license: To get a new driver’s license, you need to go to your local DMV with the correct paperwork in hand—including your marriage certificate, your old driver’s license, and your updated Social Security card.
 While there, ask about changing the name on the title of your car and your vehicle registration records.